 During day time, there are many antique and souvenir shops open.

 You shouldn’t miss strolling and riding the Kalesa around Calle Crisologo during the evening.
-The nice thing about our experience after a light pour of rain is that we were the only ones at that time of the night; so this totally gives us that feel of a hundred years ago with the night’s soft romantic breeze.
+The nice thing about our experience after a light pour of rain was that we were the only ones at that evening so this totally gives us that feel of a hundred years ago with the night’s soft romantic breeze.

 The kalesa ride will cost around P150/30 min.